 - Most importantly, use your head.
 Don’t play with chemicals please.

 Thanks for your time!
 I hope this is helpful.
-You may leave further questions or enquiry in the comment section below, of use any of the contact medium in our contact page.
+You may leave further questions or inquiry in the comment section below, better still, reach us via WhatsApp on 07069140167 for fast response.